Hero Worship: MSM Journo Fawns Over Govt Covid Scientist

 — Kate Ferguson (@kateferguson4) January 13, 2021

-Cummings, widely regarded as the mastermind behind the Vote Leave campaign during the EU referendum, was noted for his lack of regard for the Westminster establishment and its conventions, and the Downing Street increasingly embraced things like livestreamed press conferences over backroom “huddles” with priveleged journalists while he was still close to the prime minister.
+Cummings, widely regarded as the mastermind behind the Vote Leave campaign during the EU referendum, was noted for his lack of regard for the Westminster establishment and its conventions.

+Downing Street increasingly embraced things like livestreamed press conferences over backroom “huddles” with privileged journalists while he was still close to Prime Minister Johnson.

 Cummings is now out as Chief Adviser following clashes with Johnson’s fiancée Carrie Symonds, however, and her friend Allegra Stratton — the new White House style press secretary and veteran of the BBC and left-wing Guardian newspaper.